neurophysik/jitcxde_common/docs/index.rst

 	which may use too much memory.
 While it can be completely deactivated by setting the environment variable `SYMPY_USE_CACHE=no`, it exists for a reason and may speed things up.

 	To address this, JiTC*DE clears the cache after each chunk is written and accepts generator functions as an input for :math:`f` (or similar), which makes SymPy’s handling of an entry happen right before the corresponding code is generated.
-	See the `network example`_ from JiTCODE’s documentation for an example how to use a generator function.
+	See the `example of a network`_ from JiTCODE’s documentation for an example how to use a generator function.

 Also note that simplifications and common-subexpression eliminations may take a considerable amount of time (and can be disabled).
 In particular, if you want to calculate the Lyapunov exponents of a larger system, it may be worthwhile to set `simplify` to `False`.